kmalakoff/knockback/README.md

 -----------------------
 For comprehensive tutorials, take a look at the website: http://kmalakoff.github.com/knockback/

-Try a live demo: http://kmalakoff.github.com/knockback-todos/ or http://jsfiddle.net/kmalakoff/QSkpv/
+Try a live demo: http://kmalakoff.github.com/knockback-todos/

 Building, Running and Testing the library